Retnox/Wp-Out/README.md

 # Wp-Out

-What is Wp-Out p@id Version System ?
-This is locker which can lock unlimitedly number wp only.
+This is deactivate which can deactivate unlimitedly number wp only.
 Many times you just want to annoy or play a prank on your friends.
-If you find yourself in that situation then this Wp-out is the perfect tool for you!
-You can send unlimited Lock to anyone.
-This awesome app works with every operator/carrier. this tool made by @retnox
+You can deactivate unlimited anyone Wp. this tool made by @retnox

 Wp-Out Features Lock Any Number with one click.

-Supports newest Android also.
+Supports All Android.

 Instant delivery 10s delay.